zzonyo/trust-docs-test/source/index.html.md

 ## 1.0.9 2020-10-15 【Newly added：Added switch leverage interface; Updated:  websocket messages of account topic will be pushed when leverage switch succeeds;  websocket messages of position topic will be pushed when leverage switch succeeds; new response fields are added on websocket topic of match orders; the interface(swap_order_info) supports query of 4-hour order cancellation data (previously only support to query 24-hour data).】

-### 1、Added “switch leverages” interface
+### 1、Added switch leverage interface
-  - Interface Name：switch leverage
+  - Interface Name：Switch Leverage

   - Interface Type：private

   - Interface URL：swap-api/v1/swap_switch_lever_rate

-### 2、Modified “subscribe asset change information” interface（Return parameters added “switch_lever_rate” event type to represent switching leverages.
+### 2、Subscribe Account Equity Updates Data（Return parameters added “switch_lever_rate” event type to represent switching leverages.
 When the leverage is successfully switched, a latest information on assets will be pushed with event“switch_lever_rate".）

   - Interface Name：Subscribe Account Equity Updates Data